manthehunted/For-Insight-Code-Challenge/README.md

 For-Insight-Code-Challenge
 ==========================
 This is for an Insight code challenge, where I was asked to make sudoku solver.
+>Please install [python-constraint](http://labix.org/python-constraint) first, before you run.
-To run the sudoku solver, please run sudoku_widget.py, and load a csv file.
+>To run the sudoku solver, please run sudoku_widget.py, and load a csv file.